healthchecks/healthchecks/templates/docs/monitoring_cron_jobs.md

 journalctl -f
 ```

-To see logs from e.g. the last hour, and only from the cron daemon:
+To see the logs from e.g. the last hour, and only from the cron daemon:

 ```bash
 journalctl --since "1 hour ago" -t CRON